 Speeding up Your Progress

-If you can, skate with others.
-This will help you to progress faster in skateboarding as your peers can provide valuable feedback.
-Don’t try and kickflip straight from the start, this will only slow down progress.
+Don’t try a kickflip straight from the start, this will only slow down progress.
 As aforementioned, stick with the basics and make sure you feel comfortable.

 Try to practice as much as you can and take a break when you get frustrated.
 It often takes some time before your brain and muscles get used to new tricks, sometimes you pop them right away the next day.